kvlv17/hello-world/README.md

 class exercise

 This is Step II from the slide 8
-My first commit to a branch
+My second commit to a branch